 However, when you find yourself with lots of frozen vegetables, especially if you’re not use to it, how do cook with it?
 Here are six of my favorite EASY meals that incorporate frozen vegetables.
 Also note, these meal ideas are incredibly versatile, and and use the ingredients you have on hand in your pantry.

-Just about all veggies work, including frozen Brussels Sprouts ?
+Just about all veggies work, including frozen Brussels Sprouts.
 Recently on this episode of Monday Night Live, I added frozen Brussels Sprouts to a soup just for the fun of it.
 Everyone loved it!
-The Papa hates sprouts and he loved it too.
+Even those who hate sprouts loved the soup too.

-We love using peas, carrots, and frozen mushrooms in our stews.
-Stew is super versatile and most frozen vegetables would work well.
-I’d personally avoid broccoli and cauliflower in this application.
+I love using frozen peas, carrots, and frozen mushrooms in our stews.
+Stew is super versatile and most frozen vegetables can work well.
+I’d personally avoid broccoli and cauliflower in this application as they have a tendency to fall apart with some cooking methods.

 Frozen peas and onions are an awesome addition to any chowder.
-We make a dairy free chowder with frozen peas that the kids love.
+I make a dairy free chowder with frozen peas that the kids love.
+You can also use a frozen mirepoix as the starting base for any chowder.
+Honestly, this is one of my fave frozen veg products to purchase since I don’t have to dice onions.

-Frozen stir fry vegetables, mushrooms, peas, onions, broccoli, and a few more veg are all excellent choices.
+Frozen stir fry vegetables, mushrooms, peas, onions, broccoli, and a few more veg are all excellent choices for adding to a fried rice.
 If you’re using frozen vegetables in your fried rice, sauté them on high heat before adding other ingredients.
 You want to cook off any excess liquid first.

 Frozen peas, carrots, beets, onions, and mushrooms all work well in chili.
 You can add the frozen veg at any stage of the cooking process with chili.
 Chili is something you usually simmer, so even if the veg is added just before the long simmer, there’s still plenty of cook time.

 Frozen cauliflower can be added for a nutrition boost.
-We also like to purchase fresh zucchini in bulk and freeze it for smoothies.
+I also like to purchase fresh zucchini in bulk and freeze it for smoothies.
+When you use frozen vegetables in smoothies, it can replace the ice content.
+It also prevents smoothies from tasting super watery if you don’t drink them fast enough.

 As a Side Dish